 Detention is justified only if deemed necessary on one or more of the following grounds:

-to ensure that the accused attends court; e.g., if the accused has a history of failing to attend court or abide by other court orders
+to ensure that you attend court; e.g., if you have a history of failing to attend court or abide by other court orders

-to protect the public; e.g., an accused could be detained if he has a criminal record for similar offences; in the case of an assault or threatening charge, a history of violence against the same complainant works in favor of detention
+to protect the public; e.g., you could be detained if you have a criminal record for similar offences; in the case of an assault or threatening charge, a history of violence against the same complainant works in favor of detention

 to maintain confidence in the administration of justice; the court will consider the apparent strength of the prosecution's case, the gravity of the offence, the circumstances surrounding its commission and the potential for a lengthy jail term